parisasl/20NewsGroup/README.md

 # 20NewsGroup

-The main goal of this project is to classify the newsgroups and apply an efficient algorithm to the dataset.
+The main goal of this project is to classify the newsgroups dataset accurately into correct groups.

 The dataset is a collection of approximately 20,000 newsgroup documents, partitioned (nearly) evenly across 20 different newsgroups.